triton-inference-server/client/README.md

 $ apt-get install default-jdk maven
 ```

-Building on Windows vs. non-Windows requires different invocations
-because Triton on Windows does not yet support all the build options.

-#### Non-Windows

 Use *cmake* to configure the build.
 You should adjust the flags depending on
 the components of Triton Client you are working and would like to build.